What is Price Dumping for retail products?

 The biggest threat now hits the manufacturer or business owner as their product's prices vary on the market which will affect their product and brand's trustworthiness and reputation.

-Price dumping is likely to give advantage to consumers as the same product is made available at a lower price by different sellers.
-Agents or resellers that dump the prices are surely making a huge amount of sales while the rest of the sellers that are playing by the book will eventually lose out.
+On the other hand, price dumping is beneficial to consumers as the same product is made available at a lower price by different sellers.
+Agents or resellers who are dumping the prices are making a huge amount of sales while the rest of the sellers who are playing by the book will eventually lose out.